homebysix/jss-filevault-reissue/README.md

 - Identify and resolve remaining problems manually.
 - Test a few newly-generated FileVault keys to ensure they are working as expected.
 - Update your internal documentation.

-### Compatibility

-#### High Sierra (10.13) and Mojave (10.14)

-This script appears to work with macOS High Sierra and Mojave, but there are a few known issues:

-- On specific versions of High Sierra, entering an incorrect password during the key rotation process can result in invalidation of the existing FileVault key.
-    - Since the existing FileVault key is not valid in the first place (presumably) this isn't the end of the world.
-But it means that if the key was stored separately, e.g. in a spreadsheet somewhere, it will no longer work.
-    - We attempt to mitigate this by validating the provided password with `dscl` prior to using it for rotation of the FileVault key.
-However, there is no guarantee that your local account password and your FileVault password are the same.
-- Previous versions of macOS generated log output that confirmed the successful escrow of the newly generated FileVault key.
-High Sierra and Mojave do not.
-Instead, a local file containing the new key is written, which MDM is meant to retrieve.
-We attempt to determine escrow success by detecting a change in that file, but it's not a guarantee of success.
-- If you find additional issues with High Sierra or Mojave, I'd appreciate you [opening an issue](https://github.com/homebysix/jss-filevault-reissue/issues) on this repo.

-#### Catalina (10.15)

-This script should work on macOS Catalina, but please [open an issue](https://github.com/homebysix/jss-filevault-reissue/issues) if you notice any Catalina-specific bugs.

 __Thank you!__